Father Figures: Box office

 In the United States and Canada, Father Figures was released alongside the openings of Downsizing and Pitch Perfect 3, and the wide expansions of The Shape of Water and Darkest Hour, and was projected to gross around $10 million from 2,902 theaters in its opening weekend.
 It grossed $1.4 million on its first day and $3.2 million over the three-day weekend, finishing 9th at the box office.
 When factoring in inflation, it was the sixth-worst opening of all-time for a film playing in at least 2,500 theaters.
 Deadline Hollywood attributed the film's weak performance to audiences' diminished interest in R-rated comedies, the "been there, done that" plot line, and the possibility of outdated jokes, because the film was shot in 2015.
 The next weekend, the film grossed $3.8 million (an increase of 16%), finishing 10th.

 Critical response

-On review aggregator Rotten Tomatoes, the film has an approval rating of 17% based on 46 reviews, with an average rating of 3.6/10.
-The website's critical consensus reads, "Success has many fathers, but failure is Father Figures".

-On Metacritic, the film has a weighted average score of 22 out of 100, based on 17 critics, indicating "generally unfavorable reviews."
 Audiences polled by CinemaScore gave the film an average grade of "B–" on an A+ to F scale, while social media monitor RelishMix noted online responses to the film were "leaning toward the negative".